aiidateam/aiida-core/docs/source/intro/tutorial.rst

         Connecting to supercomputers
             To setup up a computer which can communicate with a HPC over SSH, see the :ref:`running on supercomputers how-to <how-to:installation:running-on-supercomputers>`, or add a :ref:`custom transport <how-to:codes:transport>`.
-            AiiDA has pre-written scheduler plugins to work with LSF, PBSPro, SGE, Slurm and Torque, or you can add a :ref:`custom scheduler <how-to:codes:scheduler>`.
+            AiiDA has pre-written scheduler plugins to work with LSF, PBSPro, SGE, Slurm and Torque.

         Working with external codes
             Existing calculation plugins, for interfacing with external codes, are available on the `aiida plugin registry <https://aiidateam.github.io/aiida-registry/>`_.